Skip to main content

 23 mentions Positive Neutral Negative

-• “Issues and bugs: the game runs 'straight out of the box' and appears to be bug free.”
+• “The game runs 'straight out of the box' and appears to be bug free.”

-• “But aside from that, it's been bug free my entire playtime, and I haven't run into any performance issues.”
+• “Aside from some minor frustrating moments, it's been bug free throughout my entire playtime with no performance issues.”

 • “74 battles under my belt, closing in on my first victory, game crashes while loading a battle, permanently freezes every time I try to load my save.”